• Skip to main content

 In our house, we joke that the ultimate taste tester is actually the head of quality control.
 So, while you have your audience taste testers digesting all of the content you’ve created just for them, you also need a stellar team in-house to manage quality control.

 Who are those ultimate quality control managers in your organization?
 Who will be monitoring your content, pulling metrics, looking for engagement trends and outlining which content topics are best received by your customers?
 As they go through this process, give them the power to tweak the recipe slightly based on results.
 Need some guidance?
-My Marketing ROI Tracker (free download choice on our #12MonthsOfMarketing templates page) will guide you through initial metrics in a variety of content areas with templates you can use to start your analysis.
+My Marketing ROI Tracker (free download as part of our #12MonthsOfMarketing templates) will guide you through initial metrics in a variety of content areas with templates you can use to start your analysis.

 If you’re new to the chocolate chip cookie baking … er … content marketing business, start slow.
 Find a recipe you love and emulate that.
 Think about your audience (who are you trying to feed) and build a recipe that will suit them.
 Don’t be afraid to try new ingredients and tweak as you go.
 Deliciousness takes time.